 In the span of a car’s life, it usually never gets its chance to prove what it is truly made of.
 Its life is typically spent on a highway, city roads or residential roads.
 Why not test what your car is truly made of?
 Do you know its top speed?
 How safe it truly is?
 How it handles around fast corners?
-Here are come places you can take your car to see what your automobile is really made of.
+Here are some places you can take your car to see what your automobile is really made of.
 (Autofluence does not, in any way, encourage reckless driving on any road.
 This includes drifting, speeding and, of course, crashing.
 Always comply with local traffic regulations when behind the wheel.)

 The Dragon’s Tail

 This stretch of road in Tennessee/North Carolina is world-renowned for being one of the most exciting stretches of road, but also one of the deadliest.
-Through the 11 miles of road, the Dragon’s Tail has a 1,085 foot change in elevation and 318 curves.
+Through the 11 miles of road, the Dragon’s Tail has a 1,085-foot change in elevation and 318 curves.
 Sadly, there have been 30 recorded deaths on this road since the year 2000.
 On this road, you would, hypothetically, be able to test your cars handling, power and, if necessary, safety features.

 Nihon Romantic Highway